-Headquartered in Canada and privately held, Equispheres is a materials science company focused on advanced technologies such as additive manufacturing and cold spray deposition.
+Headquartered in Kanata, Ontario and privately held, Equispheres is a materials science company focused on advanced technologies such as additive manufacturing and cold spray applications.
+Our vision is to unlock the potential of these technologies by engineering and providing ultra-high-performance, mono-sized metal powders.

-In addition to metal powders, Equispheres’ R&D staff specialize in metallurgy and provide engineering services for alloy development.
+In addition to producing the metal powder, Equispheres’ R&D staff specialize in metallurgy and provide engineering services for alloy development.

 Who we are